adaptivertc/mosat/mosat/README.txt

 Type make on the trunk directory.

-When compilation is finished you need to do an ftp to the rtu's and copy ppc_recordi, dump_events, elogfile and mosat_sync files on the /bin directory and copy the script on siteur.sh from the script directory to <place directory here> directory in the rtu.
+When compilation is finished you need to do an ftp to the rtu's and copy ppc_recordi, dump_events and mosat_sync files on the /bin directory and copy the script on siteur.sh from the script directory to <place directory here> directory in the rtu.

 You also need to make some configuration files no the rtu to make work.
 This files are: